jspaezp/sctree/README.md

 6. Implement plot that actually illustrates the progressive gating in the decision tree
 7. Implement a way to find markers for clusters exclusively upregulated
+8. Refctor the code to make the coding nomenclature same as seurat